jonathandion/awesome-emails/README.md

 ## Frameworks

+- [MJML](https://mjml.io) - MJML is a markup language designed to reduce the pain of coding a responsive email. :fire:
 - [Ink](https://github.com/zurb/ink) - Quickly create responsive HTML emails that work on any device & client.
 Even Outlook.
 - [Email Framework](http://emailframe.work/) - The HTML email framework developed to help you build responsive HTML email.